 I am a theoretical physicist and I am interested in how quantum physics can manifest itself on large scales and how that can be useful.

-I teach physics and math courses for teacher students and engineering students at the University College of Southeast Norway.
+I teach physics and math courses for teacher students and engineering students at the University of South-Eastern Norway.

 I belong to the research group on Quantum Technology.
 My primary research interest is the control and manipulation of artificial systems in the quantum regime.
 During the past decade, I have worked extensively within the field of quantum optomechanics, which deals with the interaction of electromagnetic radiation and mechanical oscillators.
 I am particularly interested to find out how large mechanical systems can be forced to behave in ways unexplainable by classical physics, but also how mechanical systems can be used to manipulate the properties of light or microwaves at the quantum level.
 For further details, see the link to the list of publications below.